Freelance science writer and editor with a sideline in quirky science communication projects. Music fan, @geekpop conspirator, terrible saucier.

 André is a group leader at the MRC Clinical Sciences Centre in London.
 He studied physics (BSc, Memorial University in Newfoundland; PhD, UPenn in Philadelphia) and came to the UK to start studying worms in 2009.

 Founder of science copywriting agency Scientia Scripta, Edwin has more than a decade’s experience researching and writing on science and technology for national newspapers, magazines, and governmental organisations.

 As a freelance science writer, Dan's work has been published in award-winning magazines including BBC Focus, Wired UK, Cosmos, BBC Knowledge, BBC History and Men's Health.

-Gaëlle is a postdoctoral researcher, having recently completed a DPhil in neuroscience at the University of Oxford.
-She is always looking for new ways to combine her love of writing with everything brain related.
+Gaëlle is a consultant and trainer in research communication and commercialisation.
+As an ex-neuroscientist, she is always looking for new ways to combine her love of writing with everything brain related.

 Fascinated by the complexities of the human body, Caroline enjoys writing about biomedical research.
 She spent much of her research career peering down a microscope at cells and parasites, and is constantly amazed at their beauty.

 British Science Association Media Fellow.
 He holds a degree in quantum physics from the University of Cambridge and a Research Fellowship in quantum effects in biology.